Self Actual is for the introspective and open-minded.

 I returned for my third year of university with maniacal energy.
 I partied too much, slept too little, and exhausted myself into a state of depression like I’d never experienced before.

-At the recommendation of my endocrinologist (yes, the person who was supposed to be helping me manage my hormones), I started taking anti-depressants.
+At the recommendation of my endocrinologist (the person who was supposed to help me manage my hormones), I started taking anti-depressants.
 I don’t remember if they helped.

-So that’s when my “self-help” journey began.
-Only, the first couple years of this journey weren’t very helpful at all.
+So, from the stubborn desire to live an enjoyable life, my “self-help” journey began.
+Only, the first couple years of this journey weren’t helpful at all.

-Exhausted and craving change, I audited the timeline of my life, trying to learn from the happy points.
-It occurred to me that the best, most carefree times of my life, had some distinct commonalities.
+Frustrated and craving change, I audited the timeline of my life, trying to learn from the happy points.
+I found that the best times of my life shared some distinct commonalities.

-First, I was happiest at times I was reading regularly.
-I was also happiest at times I was being creative, playing instruments, writing, drawing, making videos.
+I realized I was happiest at times I was reading regularly.
+I was happiest when I was being creative, playing instruments, writing, drawing, making videos.
+I was happiest when I was spending time outdoors.

 And I began reading voraciously, finding a link to my younger, happier self through timeless words on ink marked pages.